polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 Best practices for key generation:

-- Ideally, use an air-gapped computer (never connected to the internet) when generating keys for a production blockchain
+- Whenever possible, use an air-gapped computer, meaning never connected to the internet, when generating keys for a production blockchain
-- At minimum, disconnect from the internet before generating keys for any public or private blockchain not under your control
+- If an air-gapped computer is not an option, disconnect from the internet before generating keys for any public or private blockchain not under your control

 For this tutorial, however, you'll use the `solochain-template-node` command-line options to generate random keys locally while remaining connected to the internet.
 This method is suitable for learning and testing purposes.